Smog in Poland: Why snow is no longer a symbol of winter in Poland and gave way to smog?

 Some smog apps covering Poland include Airly (Android and iOS), Kanarek (Android), Kanarek (iOS), the app of the Polish Chief Inspectorate for Environmental Protection (Android and iOS), European Environment Agency’s app (Android and iOS).

 It is important to remember that some applications show data with an hour or more delay or based on private small monitoring stations (they happen to break or are located too close to the ground which doesn’t provide accurate measurements for the area).
-Smog experts advise that data from smog applications should be considered just as a trend indicator and we should look at it with caution and if possible without emotion and calmly – particularly in the case of very thick fog.
+Smog experts advise that data from smog applications should be considered just as a trend indicator, and we should look at it with caution and, if possible, without emotion and calmly – particularly in the case of very thick fog.
 It’s important to use common sense when using smog applications.

 How can you cope with smog in Poland?
 How to protect yourself during wintertime in Poland and ease your worry about the air you breathe?